Louisiana Tech University: Main campus

 The Quadrangle (the Quad) is the focal point of the oldest part of the Main Campus.
-The Quad is considered to be one of the most peaceful and beautiful locations at Louisiana Tech.
+The Quad is described on the university’s website as being “considered […] one of the most peaceful and beautiful locations at Louisiana Tech”.
 Large oak trees and park benches all around the Quad provide students and visitors a quiet place to study and relax.
 At the center of the Quad is The Lady of the Mist sculpture and fountain, a landmark for students and alumni alike.
 The buildings surrounding the Quad are Keeny Hall, Howard Auditorium, the Student Center, the Bookstore, the Wyly Tower of Learning, the current Prescott Memorial Library, and the original Prescott Library now known as University Hall.

 Another popular location on the Main Campus is Centennial Plaza.
 In 1994, Centennial Plaza was constructed to commemorate the 100th anniversary of Louisiana Tech's founding.
 The plaza was funded by a student self-assessed fee and designed specifically for the use and enjoyment of the student body.
 Centennial Plaza is used for special events throughout the year, such as Christmas in the Plaza, movie events, and student organizational fairs.
 Centennial Plaza is one of the main gathering points of the students due to the plaza's close proximity to the on-campus restaurants, coffee shops, dining halls, university post office, and offices for Student Life, SGA, and Union Board.
 At the center of the plaza is the Clock Tower which has the sound and digital capabilities to play the Alma Mater, Fight Song, and any other songs and calls as needed.
 The Alumni Brick Walkway runs through Centennial Plaza and around the Clock Tower.
 A large Louisiana Tech seal marks the middle of Centennial Plaza just west of the Clock Tower.
 Centennial Plaza is enclosed by Tolliver Hall, the Student Center, Howard Auditorium, and Harper Residence Hall.